bozdoganf/PA-6/README.md

 # Garden GUI

-This is the graphical user interface
+This is the graphical user interface for the Garden assignment